 § 3 Collection of personal data when visiting our website

-(1) In the case of merely informational use of the website, i.e. if you do not register or otherwise transmit information to us, we only collect the personal data that your browser transmits to our server.
+(1) In the case of mere informational use of the website, i.e. if you do not register or otherwise transmit information to us, we only collect the personal data that your browser transmits to our server.

 • Date and time of the request

-• Content of the request (concrete page)
+• Content of the request (specific page)

 • Access status/HTTP status code

-• Data volume transferred in each case
+• Amount of data transferred in each case

-• Website from which the request comes
+• Website from which the request came

 • Operating system and its interface

 • Language and version of the browser software.